DNA

 We also support contemporary artists who bring emotions to life by creating unique designs.

-As a footrest, Ty Shee Zen offers much better comfort in the toilet, without effort!
+As a footrest, Ty Shee Zen offers much better comfort on the toilet, without any effort!